Navigating ADHD in Your Relationship: The Benefits of Couples Therapy

 emotional woman

 • Organizational struggles.
+It’s not that you don’t care — it’s that your brain works differently.
+But over time, those missed chores or forgotten tasks can build resentment.
 Many people with ADHD really struggle with organization.
 This can especially impact things at home with the house possibly being messy, dirty, or cluttered.
 Along with struggling to finish tasks, people with ADHD might misplace things or not follow through on what they said they would do, which can either be due to forgetfulness or a lack of time management.

 These organizational struggles can impact relationships by causing one partner to become frustrated or feel like they have to do all of the work or be the ‘parent’, which can in turn, build resentment.

 • Distraction.
+You know you care deeply.
+But when you zone out during conversations or forget important moments, it doesn’t always come across that way — and that hurts, too.
 Distraction and inattention are two of the main symptoms of ADHD and can make it challenging to engage and pay attention during conversations.
 This can inadvertently make the partner without ADHD feel like they’re neglected or like their partner doesn’t care.

 Distraction can also result in the person with ADHD starting a task and not finishing and moving on to something else which can be frustrating for both partners.